View Flexibility

 Phew, that's it!
 Let's create and attach the app.

-property is only used for display purposes.
+The name property is only used for display purposes.

 var app1 = new ParentApp({name: 'app1'});